Avnet/avnet-azure-sphere-AzureRTOS/Examples/Avnet-ALS-PT19-LIghtSensor/README.md

 # Real time application information for AvnetAlsPt19RTApp

-The Avnet ALS-PT19 AzureRTOS real time application reads adc data from the Avnet Starter Kit's on-board ALS-PT19 light sensor and passes telemetry data to the high level application over the inter-core communications path.
+The Avnet ALS-PT19 AzureRTOS real time application reads adc data from the Avnet Starter Kit's on-board ALS-PT19 light sensor and passes sernsor data and/or telemetry data to the high level application over the inter-core communications path.

 # The appliation supports the following Avnet inter-core implementation messages . . .